Professors

 Learning Outcomes

-3. Comprehend Environmental Implications: Recognize the environmental impact of untreated wastewater and the role of treatment in safeguarding ecosystems and public health.
+- Recognize the environmental impact of untreated wastewater on the ecosystems and public health

 Course Content

-1. Introduction to Wastewater Management: Understanding the importance of wastewater management, its societal relevance, and the consequences of inadequate treatment.
+Introduction to Wastewater Management: Importance and societal relevance of effective wastewater management; consequences of inadequate treatment.

-2. Wastewater Characteristics: Analyzing the composition and contaminants commonly found in wastewater, including domestic and industrial sources.
+Wastewater Characteristics: Composition and common contaminants in wastewater from domestic and industrial sources.

-3. Wastewater Treatment Processes: A comprehensive exploration of treatment processes, encompassing physical, chemical, and biological methods to remove impurities from wastewater.
+Wastewater Treatment Processes: Overview of physical, chemical, and biological methods for removing impurities.

 Teaching and Evaluation Methods